DatReki/DR.Networking/README.md

             new Configuration.SiteSpecific() { Duration = TimeSpan.FromSeconds(25), Url = "https://example.nl/by-sidn/" },
         };

-        //Pass the ratelimit to the API (you will only need to set this once).
+        //Pass the rate limit to the API (you will only need to set this once).
         _ = new Configuration(globalRateLimit, rateLimitings);

         //Below is just for example.
 Run these requests however you want.